memgraph/docs/mage/installation/cugraph.md

 ## Pulling the Docker image from DockerHub

-Simplest method of starting the Memgraph powered by the GPU analytics, is by downloading the image from DockerHub.
+The simplest way of starting Memgraph with cuGraph GPU analytics is to download the image from DockerHub.
-Simply pull the image, and run it by using these simple commands:
+Just pull the image, and get it running with these simple commands:

 ```shell
 # Pull the image from DockerHub